sayhicoelho/laravel-localization-starter/README.md

 `http://website.com/pt/exemplo/123` also points to WelcomeController@example for Portuguese.

+# Caching

+Yes!
+You can still cache routes with `php artisan route:cache`.

 ## Acknowledgment

 Thanks to [PeterTheLobster](https://stackoverflow.com/users/3023333/peterthelobster) and [Mohammad](https://phrase.com/blog/posts/author/mohammad-ashour/)!
 They made some posts that made this boilerplate possible!